Privileges control users' access to database objects and the operations they can perform in the database.

 - a group is automatically a member of the group

-- a function or procedure may execute the function or procedure
+- a function, method or procedure may execute the routine

 - a program ident may enter the program ident